 Server performance metrics give you a window to your server’s health, thereby helping to identify and prevent anomalies.
 In this blog, we will cover the key metrics worth monitoring to provide you with crucial insights into server performance.

-Server metrics help you monitor what’s happening on the server hosting your application, as well as troubleshoot issues that could be affecting your application performance and user experience.
+Server metrics are measurements that provide insights into the health, efficiency and performance of your processes when the system responds to users requests.
+They help you to understand better what’s happening on the server hosting your application, as well as troubleshoot issues that could be affecting your application performance and user experience.
 Also known as server-side metrics, they help you drill down deeper and identify the root cause of hardware/software issues so that you can prevent them going forward.

 For example, continuous alerts/flags related to system capacity would later lead to an application crash during peak hours, affecting your SLAs.
 Monitoring and tracking the associated system metrics helps you take remedial action proactively.